-- 3.15 The Table shows that across the HMA, the 2016-based Household Projections anticipate household growth of 6,873 against the 2014-based Household Projections at 9,008 households which is equal to a 24% fall in projected household growth at an HMA level.
-A reduction which is particularly apparent in Preston and South Ribble. - 3.16 There are two components to the household projections: the population projections; and the assumptions on household formation (headship rates).
+- 3.17 The Table shows that across the Central Lancashire HMA, the 2016-based Household Projections anticipate household growth of 6,873 against the 2014-based Household Projections at 9,008 households which is equal to a 24% fall in projected household growth at an HMA level.
+A reduction in the level of household growth shown is particularly apparent in Preston and South Ribble. - 3.18 There are two components to the household projections: the population projections; and the assumptions on household formation (headship rates).
 The household projections are essentially derived from applying household formation (headship) rates by age and sex to the projection population growth.
-The Table below sets out further sensitivity analysis with a number of scenarios, this time considering: - (a) 2014-based Sub National Population Projections with 2016-based headship rates; and - (b) 2016-based Sub National Population Projections with 2014-based headship rates. - 3.17 This is used to interrogate the reasons why projected household growth has fallen from one set of official household projections to the next.
+The Table below sets out further sensitivity analysis with a number of scenarios, this time considering:

+- (a) 2014-based Sub National Population Projections with 2016-based headship rates; and - (b) 2016-based Sub National Population Projections with 2014-based headship rates. - 3.19 This is used to interrogate the reasons why projected household growth has fallen from one set of official household projections to the next.